SAP-samples/teched2025-AD161/exercises/ex1/README.md

     In this service, entity `Flights` is not a simple one-to-one projection of the respective entity in the domain model.
-Instead of having two separate entities for connections and flights, we pull in the connection data directly into the `Flights` entity ("denormalization").
+Instead of having two separate entities for connections and flights, the connection data is directly pulled into the `Flights` entity ("denormalization").
 This is done via the `flight` association that is part of entity `sap.capire.flights.Flights`.
-    This denormalization is applied because a consumer simply wants to see the list of flights and doesn't need to be bothered with the fact that in xflights we have the data separated in two entities ("use-case oriented service").
+    This denormalization is applied because a consumer simply wants to see the list of flights and doesn't need to be bothered with the fact that in xflights the data is separated in two entities ("use-case oriented service").

-    We have added some annotations to the service that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol (which basically is an extension of SQL that adds support for path expressions).
+    The service has some annotations that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol (which basically is an extension of SQL that adds support for path expressions).